Mohamed-Tarek-Dev/Custom-Video/README.md

-# Custom-Video
+# Video.js YouTube Custom Skin
-This is Video.js Custom Skin With Thumbnails With Hovering On Progress Bar
+This is Video.js Custom Skin With Thumbnails on Hovering On Progress Bar